jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 5 Functions
 The functions of the Electoral Commission are to—
-  (a) carry the provisions of this Act (except those of Part 5) into effect:
+  (a) carry the provisions of this Act into effect:
   (b) carry out duties in relation to parliamentary election programmes that are prescribed by Part 6 of the Broadcasting Act 1989:
   (c) promote public awareness of electoral matters by means of the conduct of education and information programmes or by other means:
   (d) consider and report to the Minister or to the House of Representatives on electoral matters referred to the Electoral Commission by the Minister or the House of Representatives: